netifi/proteus-jdbc-example/README.md

         $ docker run --name=proteus-db -p 5432:5432 -d postgres

 ## Running the Example
+Follow the steps below to run the example:

+1. Start the Service

+2. Run the Client

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/proteus-jdbc-example/issues).